robstoll/atrium/README.md

 assert(x).toBe(9)
 ```
 The statement can be read as "I assert, x to be nine" where an equality check is used (for an identity check, you have to use `isSameAs`).
-Since this is false an `AssertionError` is thrown with the following message:
+Since this is false, an `AssertionError` is thrown with the following message:
 ```text
 assert: 10        (java.lang.Integer <934275857>)
 ◆ to be: 9        (java.lang.Integer <1364913072>)